k2view-academy/K2View-Academy/articles/Cloud/01_overview/02_features_and_capabilities.md

 * Enables multi-factor authentication, using various authenticators, while applying different policies by profiles.

-* Enables SSO Integration
+* Enables SSO Integration.

 * Each space – Fabric workload - is reparented by its own web-app at IDP, with associated permission roles.
 Users can access spaces according to matched roles.

-* Access monitoring and reports
+* Access monitoring and reports.

 ### Separation